rarecoil/unwebpack-sourcemap/README.md

 # unwebpack-sourcemap

+### This script is no longer maintained; please fork.
+I don't have the time to keep up with this project unfortunately.

 ### Recover uncompiled TypeScript sources, JSX, and more from Webpack sourcemaps.

 As single-page applications take over the world, more and more is being asked of the browser as a client.
 It is common for SPAs to use [Webpack](https://webpack.js.org/) to handle browser script build processes.
 Usually, Webpack will transpile React/Vue/TypeScript/etc. to JavaScript, minify/compress it, and then serve it as a single bundle to the application.